AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 Formally, based on the perceptron given in Figure @fig:perceptron, we write $z = x1 * w1 + x2 * w2 + x3 * w3 + b$.
 In the general case, we write $z = \sum_i{x_i * w_i}~ + b$.
 The variable $i$ ranges over all the inputs of the perceptron.
 If $z > 0$, then the perceptron produces 1, else if $z \leq 0$ it produces 0.

 In the next section, we will implement a perceptron model that is both extensible and maintainable.
 You may wonder, "What is the big deal about this?"
 After all, the perceptron model may be implemented in a few lines of code.
 However, implementing the perceptron functionality is just a fraction of the job.
 Creating a perceptron model that is testable, well tested, and extensible is the real value of this chapter.
+Soon we will see how we can train a network of artificial neurons, and it is important to build this network framework on a solid base.

 ## Implementing the perceptron